ncmarsh/employee_database/README.md

 Inside this file, you'll want to add the following lines:

+        DB_PORT=3306
-        DB_USER=`root or YOUR USERNAME HERE`
+        DB_USER=root or YOUR USERNAME HERE
         DB_PASSWORD=`YOUR MYSQL PASSWORD HERE`
+        DB_DB=employee_db

 Next, you'll want to initialize Node.js and install the dependencies for the program.
 You can do this by running:

         $ npm init
         $ npm install

 Next, you'll want to run the schema.sql file in your MySql Workbench to set up the database schema.

 Note: Your database will initially be empty.
+You'll need to first add Departments, then add Roles, then add Employees.

 Finally to begin the program, you'll enter: